Xav551123/FormationPuppet/README.md

 # FormationPuppet
 This project is a puppeteer script that will do "pointage" into a specific website.
-For educationnal purpose only. the script will then send a log message using discord bot
+For educationnal purpose only. the script will then send a log message using a discord bot

 More information about pupeteer on the webpage https://github.com/puppeteer/puppeteer